The Murder Detectives on Channel 4: The Story Behind the Murder of Nicholas Robinson

 What is the series about?

 The Murder Detectives is a groundbreaking documentary series from Channel 4 that follows a real murder investigation in real-time.
 In the first episode, titled 'The Search', viewers are introduced to the tragic case of 19-year-old Nicholas Robinson, who was attacked and stabbed to death in Bristol in March 2014.
 The series differs from traditional true crime by having had full access to the investigators from Bristol Police for 18 months, providing a raw and unvarnished picture of the police's methodology, frustrations, and breakthroughs.
-Director David Nath has focused on the human aspect of the investigation, both among the police and the victim's family.
+Director David Nath has focused on the human aspect of the investigation, both within the police and the victim's family.

 The real case